Voggastur/interactive-frontend-project/README.md

 ## 1. UX <a name="UX"></a>

-The primary target audience are collaborators/employers in the game industry who wish to see my portfolio, to assess my Javascript skills in particular.
+The primary target audience are collaborators/employers in the game industry who wish to see my knowledge in Javascript/jQuery in particular.

 #### I. User Stories: <a name="UX2"></a>

 1. As an employer who recieved a link to Johans website, I want to see the game and test it to judge his skills, so that I can assess if he's eligible for a position.

-2. As an assessor I will judge the website on the totality of looks, documentation and functions among other things, I will take a particular look at the Javascript portion of the page, so that I can assess his score.
+2. As an assessor I will judge the website on the totality of looks, documentation, testing, and functions among other things.
+I will take a particular look at the Javascript portion of the page, so that I can assess his score.

 3. As a collaborator I want to see if Johan can be of use in a project, so I want to test Johans game.
-Additionally I want to see how the particular functions in the game are written to see how the code is written.
+Additionally I want to scroll through the game.js to eye through the written functions for the game and see Johans familiarity with the language.